top of page

 Scope: Who Remains In, and How to Prove It

-For groups that may fall out of scope, it’s best practice to prepare a concise memo documenting the rationale, citing the Omnibus thresholds.
-Meanwhile, large reporters should adopt a streamlined supplier request set aligned with the upcoming voluntary SME standard, ensuring suppliers—both in and outside the EU—receive early notice of the new expectations.
+For groups that now fall out of scope, it is best practice to prepare a concise memo documenting the rationale, citing the adopted Omnibus thresholds.
+Meanwhile, large reporters should adopt a streamlined supplier request set aligned with the upcoming VSME standard, ensuring suppliers, both in and outside the EU, receive early notice of the new expectations.
+Under the adopted text, suppliers with fewer than 1,000 employees can refuse to provide reporting information beyond what is outlined in the VSME standard.

 Internal misalignment is a common pitfall.
 Legal, finance, and sustainability often use inconsistent datasets.
 To prevent disputes, create a single source of truth for employee counts and turnover, verified by finance controllers.